 It’s not hard to get serotonin flowing, it just takes intentionality and commitment.
 Say, “Thank you,” share in a team meeting how each person contributed to the team’s recent success, ask questions to help an overwhelmed colleague prioritize her work, give him the chance to present his work in front of a larger audience.
 The examples of how you can release serotonin in others through your leadership are endless.
 That’s why serotonin is often referred to as the leadership chemical.
 And, it feels good to everyone involved.
 It’s a win/win.

 The second related chemical is oxytocin.
 It’s often called the love chemical.
 Oxytocin creates the feeling we have when we are with close friends and loved ones.
 It helps us be generous, want to do things for others and stay connected.
 It helps team members feel camaraderie and safety with one another.
 The more a leader does to create an environment of openness and connection, the more oxytocin flows.
 As a leader, you can ask how employees are feeling; really listen carefully to their responses; show empathy; share how you’re feeling; get to know people and their interests, concerns, struggles and passions.

 Both serotonin and oxytocin are long-lasting chemicals, get built up over time and feel great (unlike some other chemicals that are released in the brain).
 Leaders can create moments, processes and structures that allow serotonin and oxytocin to be released.
 They can create a culture of giving and receiving.
 Give praise, trust, approval and open forums and you’ll get loyalty and full engagement.

-- How did you vulnerably connect with your colleagues?
+How will you vulnerably connect with your colleagues?

-- How did you intentionally release some serotonin or oxytocin?
+How will you intentionally release some serotonin or oxytocin?